Substitute for Brown Sugar in Chocolate Chip Cookies: Top Alternatives

 3. Honey + White Sugar

-• Mix 3 cups of sugar white together with 1 cup honey to create the same texture of brown sugar.
+• Mix 3 cups of sugar white with 1 cup of honey to create the same texture as brown sugar.

 4. Coconut Sugar + Water